AmericanRedCross/americanredcross.github.com/_posts/2022-01-25-changes-to-mapswipe-for-a-changing-world.md

 ## Join in!

 Download the MapSwipe app for [Android](https://play.google.com/store/apps/details?id=org.missingmaps.mapswipe) or [iOS](https://itunes.apple.com/us/app/mapswipe/id1133855392?ls=1&mt=8) and tell us what you think.
 Look for a mission with “OSM building validation” in the title to check out the new mission type.
+Please click the green “Tutorial” button from the mission page and learn about contributing before starting to map.

 Follow [@mapswipe](https://twitter.com/mapswipe) on Twitter.